lops1234/fileSorter/README.md

 - **Directory Watching**: Configure which directories to enable tagging for
 - **Cross-Directory Tag Management**: Use tags from any watched directory
 - **Intelligent Tag Synchronization**: Automatic sync between directory and main databases
+- **Smart Tag Search**: Autocomplete search with existing tags only
+- **Manual Search Control**: Search files only when requested, not automatically loaded
 - **File Filtering**: Filter files by tags both in the app and in Explorer

 ## Getting Started